filecoin-project/lotus/blockstore/splitstore/README.md

 All new writes are directed to the hotstore, while reads first hit the hotstore with fallback to the coldstore.

-Once five finalities have elapsed and every subsequent finality, the blockstore _compacts_.
+Once five finalities (4500 epochs) have elapsed and every subsequent finality, the blockstore _compacts_.
 Compaction is the process of moving all unreachable objects within the last four finalities from the hotstore to the coldstore.
 These objects are discarded if the system is configured with a discard coldstore.
 Chain headers are considered reachable all the way to the genesis block.
 Stateroots and messages are considered reachable only within the last four finalities unless there is a live reference to them.

 ## Compaction